Law of Brazil

-The law of Brazil is based on statutes and, partly and more recently, a mechanism called súmulas vinculantes.
-It derives mainly from the European civil law systems, particularly the Portuguese, the Napoleonic French and the German (especially the German Civil Code).
+The law of Brazil is based on statutes and, more recently, on a mechanism called súmulas vinculantes.
+It derives mainly from the European civil law systems, particularly the Portuguese, the Napoleonic French, and the German (especially the German Civil Code).

 There are many codified statutes in force in Brazil.
-The current Federal Constitution, created on October 5, 1988, is the supreme law of the country.
-This Constitution has been amended many times.
+The current Constitution of Brazil, created on October 5, 1988, is the supreme law of the country; there have been several constitutional amendments.
 Other important federal law documents in the country include the Civil Code, the Penal Code, the Commercial Code, the National Tax Code, the Consolidation of Labor Laws, the Customer Defense Code, the Code of Civil Procedure, and the Code of Criminal Procedure.

 Division of powers

-Brazil's laws are run by the executive, judiciary and legislative branches.
-In these branches, the President of Brazil is in charge of the executive branch.
-The judiciary branch is made up of the Superior Court of Justice and the Supreme Federal Court.
+The executive, judicial, and legislative branches govern Brazilian law.
+In these branches, the President of Brazil heads the executive branch.
+The judicial branch comprises the Superior Court of Justice and the Supreme Federal Court.
 Brazil's legislative branch encompasses the National Congress of Brazil.